-CRMs must notify the person and his/her legal representative in writing when the identification process results in a decision to identify the person as a Specialized Client in CARE.
+CRMs must notify the person and his/her legal representative in writing when the identification process results in a decision to place the person on the DDD CP database.

 - 1. The notice must be sent via certified mail/return receipt requested and: - a.
-State whether the person meets the criteria for the CPP or is identified for information tracking purposes only (see Attachment B of this policy for sample notification letters); and - b.
-Offer an opportunity for the person and/or legal representative to get information about the Community Protection Program (see section D, Informed Consent, below).

-2. In the case of minor children, provide written notification to the parent or legal representative.
+State whether the person meets the criteria for the CPP or is on the database for information tracking purposes only (see Attachment B for sample notification letters); and - b.
+Offer an opportunity for the person and/or legal representative to get information about the Community Protection Program (see section D, Informed Consent, below). - 2.
+In the case of minor children, provide written notification to the parent or legal representative.
 Careful consideration will be given whether to advise a minor child.
 This decision should be discussed with the parents/legal representative and, if possible, with the professional who assessed the child.
-Any notice to the child of his or her community protection status should be done in person with the parent or legal representative present.

-D. Informed Consent

-- 1. For all persons on the CP database who request information about the program, the CRM will provide the opportunity to receive the following basic information, regardless of the immediate availability of resources: - a.
+Any notice to the child of his or her community protection status should be done in person with the parent or legal representative present. - D. Informed Consent - 1.
+For all persons on the CP database who request information about the program, the CRM will provide the opportunity to receive the following basic information, regardless of the immediate availability of resources: - a.
 Limitations regarding the services that will be available due to the person's community protection issues; - b.
 Disclosure requirements as a condition of receiving services other than case management; - c.
-The requirement to engage in the rapeutic treatment may be a condition of receiving certain services; - d.
+The requirement to engage in therapeutic treatment may be a condition of receiving certain services;

+- d.
 Review DSHS 03-387, Notice of Privacy Practices for Client Confidential Information, with the individual and/or legal representative and ensure that a signed acknowledgment form is in the client's file; - e.
 Anticipated restrictions that might be provided (e.g., intensive supervision, limited access to reading material, television viewing, videos, etc.); - f.
 Identification of all parties who will participate in any treatment team that will monitor the person's services; - g.
 The right to accept or decline services; - h.
 The anticipated consequences of declining services (i.e., loss of existing services, removal from waiver services); - i.
 The right to an administrative fair hearing in accordance with department and division policy; and - j.
-The requirement to sign a pre-placement agreement as a condition of receiving Community Protection Intensive Supported Living Services (CP-ISLS).

-- 2. The CRM will use DSHS 10-348, CP Program Information Checklist, to document the presentation of this information and include the signatures of all persons present.
+The requirement to sign a pre-placement agreement as a condition of receiving Community Protection Intensive Supported Living Services (CP-ISLS). - 2.
+The CRM will use DSHS 10-348, CP Program Information Checklist, to document the presentation of this information and include the signatures of all persons present, including the client.
 The purpose of the Checklist is to make sure the CRM conveys all of the information to the individual and/or legal representative so they can make an informed decision. - 3.
 If the person refuses to participate in an information-sharing process, or fails to attend a meeting scheduled for that purpose, the CRM will document this in the person's case record.